It’s Not What You Think!

-Today, the liquid form of synthetic marijuana is taking off, as smoking spice declines.
+Today, the liquid form of synthetic marijuana is taking off.
 The popularity of e-cigarettes, vape pens and hookah pens – especially in high schools and universities – is likely the reason behind this shift.

 It wasn’t long after the use of Spice became widespread that people started experiencing and reporting adverse side effects, including serious psychosis, and in 2008, the scientific community began to study what was actually contained in the synthetic cannabis mixtures.